IdyllicPeripherals/idyllicperipherals.github.io/_projects/2022-06-05-Daily Clack Beginner Bundle.md

 ---

 ### Tweezer
-A useful tool to help pick up and hold smaller sized pieces.
+These Tweezers are an essential tool to help pick up and hold smaller sized pieces.

 Some examples are:
 * Films